redox-os/book/src/aarch64.md

 cd ~/tryredox/redox
 ```

 This command will create the image, e.g. `build/aarch64/desktop/harddrive.img`, which you can run with an emulator.
-See [Running Redox](#running-redox).
+See the [Running Redox](#running-redox) page.

 ```sh
 time make all